g-piana/NLP_Harry_Potter_NER/README.md

 <h3 align="center">Harry Potter | Humans and Myths</h3>

   <p align="center">
-    Using the spaCy framework I developed a specialized dataset to train a NER model on custom entity recognition which I then rendered using Streamlit.
+    Using the spaCy framework I developed a specialized dataset and a NER model on custom entity recognition which I then rendered using Streamlit.
     <br />
     <a href="https://share.streamlit.io/g-piana/nlp_harry_potter_ner/main/08a_streamlit.py">View Demo</a>
     ·